 Economics is the study of how people make choices under conditions of scarcity and the results of those choices for society.
 Limited resources make tradeoffs necessary for consumers, businesses, and nations.
-Microeconomics s tudies how consumers make choices in using their time and spending their income, and how businesses make choices in producing and selling goods and services.
-Macroeconomics studies the determination of national income, and how it deviates from its potential (full employment) over the business cycle.
+Microeconomics studies how consumers make choices in using their time and spending their income, and how businesses make choices in producing and selling goods and services.
+Macroeconomics studies the determination of national income (GDP), and how it deviates from its potential (full employment) over the business cycle.
 The important outcomes for the national economy are income and how it is distributed, unemployment, inflation, economic growth, and how well financial markets and international trade are functioning.
-Economic is important in studying the impact of government policies, ranging from regulatory activities in individual markets to general measures for stabilizing and steering the economy at large.
+Economics is important in studying the impact of government policies, ranging from regulatory activities in individual markets to general measures for stabilizing and steering the economy at large.
 The effect of alternative economic policies on the welfare of the population is a core concern in economics.
-Undergraduates should have the following knowledge and skills when they graduate with an Economics Major from UC Berkeley.
+Undergraduates should have the following knowledge and skills when they graduate with an Economics major from UC Berkeley.
 The Economics Department wants our majors to have knowledge of economics principles with the skills to apply this knowledge in the following ways:

 I. Critical Thinking Skills

 CT1.
 Apply economic analysis to evaluate everyday problems.